emsa16/chat-server/README.md

 ### Authentication
 It is possible to add an optional authentication module which checks during connection if the user's token is valid.
-The authentication module is added like this:

-    chatServer.setAuth(authentication-module);
+It is done during the startup phase of the chat server (see section **Running the server** above).

-where `authentication-module` is the variable that holds that module.
-To be compatible with this chat module, the auth module has to be a token-based authentication system, needs to have an asynchronous function called checkTokenDirect(token), and tokens must be sent as a URL parameter named token, i.e. `?token=TOKEN`.
+To be compatible with this chat module, the auth module has to be a token-based authentication system, needs to have an asynchronous function called `checkTokenDirect(token)`, and tokens must be sent as a URL parameter named token, i.e. `?token=TOKEN`.

+### Database suppport
+It is also possible to add a database module during the startup of the server, which is used if additional data about the chat users should be stored in a database.

+To be compatible with this chat module, the db module needs to have asynchronous `find` and `updateOne` methods.
+It is strongly recommended to use a Mongo database module.

 ### Chat protocol